globalearn251-sudo/globalearn/NOTIFICATION_SYSTEM.md

 ### User Features
 1. **Header Notification Icon**
-   - Located on the left side of the header
+   - Located on the right side of the header
    - Shows unread notification count badge
    - Click to open notification panel